tock/tock/boards/microbit_v2/README.md

 ### Using the MicroBit USB Drive

+> **NOTE** Uploading the bootloader will not change any ability to upload software to the MicroBit.
+The microbit board has another bootloader in the debug chip that provides normal software upload capabilites and that will not be overwritten.
+All other software will work as expected.

 Connect then MicroBit to the computer.
 A USB drive labeled `MICROBIT` should show up.

 Drag and drop the `bootloader/tock-bootloader.microbit_v2.v1.1.0.bin` to the `MICROBIT` drive and wait for a few seconds.

 The board will reset and the bootloader should be running on it.
 To check whether it's working, press and hold the Button A while pressing the reset button.
 The Microphone LED should light up.
 ### Using openocd
 Use the `make flash-bootloader` command to flash [Tock Bootloader](https://github.com/tock/tock-bootloader) to the board.